Law To Protect Patients Against Surprise Medical Bills In Texas Proves Hard To Enact

 Advocates say they are worried that many of these concerns won't be dealt with during the rule-making process, though, and instead will have to be addressed during the next state legislative session in 2021.

-State Sen. Kelly Hancock, a Republican from North Richland Hills, sponsored SB1264.
+State Sen. Kelly Hancock, a Republican from North Richland Hills, sponsored SB 1264.
 He says "a rule-making process that does not protect all patients ... is not something we will be willing to accept."
 Hancock says the intent of the legislation was to protect every Texan with state-regulated health insurance from getting balance-billed by any provider.

 "We are trusting the process, but we are also verifying the process to make sure we get the end result we are looking for," Hancock says.
 "And, frankly, what I think those who support the legislation voted for."